salvatorecampagna/pokedex/README.md

 ### Running the Pokedex application using the Gradle wrapper
 If you prefer running the application directly without using Docker, do the following from the project root directory:

-`./gradlew clean build && java -jar build/libs/pokedex-1.0.0.jar`
+`./gradlew clean build && java -jar build/libs/pokedex-1.0.0.jar --server.port=5000 --logging.level.root=ERROR`

 **NOTE:** the `build/libs` directory includes two Jar files.
 Make sure to use `pokedex-1.0.0.jar` which is the so called 'fat Jar' that is self-contained and includes all required dependencies.